Leaving a Legacy

 Fair Street Reformed Church has been integral to the Christian community in Kingston for over 170 years.
 We know you share our belief that keeping the Church vibrant and strong is essential for the health of the larger community.
 You can assure the legacy of our church through investments in our financial stability.

 Recent gifts have provided funds for church maintenance, such as roofing and paint.
-Gifts also support our ministry to our community such as Kingston’s domestic violence shelter the Washbourne House, and outreach to homebound members and friends.
+Gifts also support our ministry to our community such as Kingston’s domestic violence shelter the Washbourne House, the Warming Center, and outreach to homebound members and friends.

 There are many ways you can help build that legacy.
 You can invest now in our Christ-centered mission and facility or develop legacy gifts to build our endowment.
-You may wish to establish funding for a special purpose or program.
 Some alternatives for legacy giving are described below.

 As tax laws are complex and changing, and each individual’s case is different, we suggest consulting your financial planning and tax advisors for full explanations of the implications.

-If you have any questions call Jill in the office 338-7722, or speak to a member of the Stewardship Ministry Team, and we’ll be happy to help you.
+If you have any questions call the office 338-7722, or speak to a member of the Stewardship Ministry Team, and we’ll be happy to help you.